Register to get access to free programming courses with interactive exercises

 </div>

-In terms of visual presentation, nothing has changed, and the semantic meaning has returned to normal.
+Nothing has changed in visual presentation, and the semantic meaning has returned to normal.

-Another common problem is wrapping text that isn’t the title of the page in a header tag.
-This is done to highlight a section of text, but it means forgetting about the accessibility and semantics of the page.
+Another common problem is wrapping text that isn’t the page title in a header tag.
+We do it to highlight a section of the text, but it means forgetting about the accessibility and semantics of the page.

 By default, many tags for displaying text content, such as lists, quotes, and term definitions, already have default styles.
-In addition, many standard tasks are already implemented within Bootstrap, which means that there’s no need to write your own styles.
+In addition, many standard tasks are already implemented within Bootstrap, meaning there is no need to write your styles.

 <nav>